-Following up from last week's appreciation of the severe storm that developed on Paul's cruise to Rome (seen in Week 45's summary), fourteen days have passed since they left Fair Havens and the storm first struck the ship.
+Following up from last week's appreciation of the severe storm that developed on Paul's cruise to Rome (seen in Warren's summary of Acts 27:1–26), fourteen days have passed since they left Fair Havens and the storm first struck the ship.
 The sailors had no idea where they were or how far they might be from land.
 Nearing land in a storm would be a very risky situation.
 After all, a ship can be tossed about at sea and survive much better than it were to be dashed upon the rocks.
 In a storm, control of a ship is always limited, and navigating a narrow entrance to a port would be almost impossible.
 All in all, it would have been best to wait out the storm at sea.

 But there was a problem: They weren't in control of the ship.
 It drifted wherever the storm carried it.
 Because of their very limited visibility, they might not have been able to see land until it was too late.
 Thus, the sailors continually took soundings, measuring the depth below them, so that they could discern, far in advance, their approach to land (which would be indicated by progressively diminishing depths).
 Let's get back to Luke's account of this life-threatening adventure, which the video clip linked below highlights in real time.

 “Land, Ho!”
 (27: 27–29)